nervosnetwork/fiber/README.md

-# CKB Fiber Network Node
+# Fiber Network Node

-CKB Fiber Network Node (cfn-node) is a reference implementation of a CKB Fiber Network protocol (cfn-protocol).
-In the current stage, it's not a production-ready implementation, but a prototype to demonstrate the feasibility of the cfn-protocol.
+Fiber Network Node (FNN) is a reference implementation of Fiber Network/Protocol (FNP).
+In the current stage, it's not a production-ready implementation, but a prototype to demonstrate the feasibility of FNP.
 It's capable of:

 * Establishing connections with other cfn nodes
 * Creating and closing fiber channel